kpumuk/throttling/README.md

 ## Configuration

 You can configure Throttling parameters by accessing attributes of `Throttling` module.
-Currently it supports only Memcached through `Rails.cache`.
+Currently it supports only Memcached and Redis through `Rails.cache`.

 ```ruby
 Throttling.storage = Rails.cache